yusufsur/systemverilog-microarchitecture-challenge-for-ai-2/README.md

-# SystemVerilog Microarchitecture Challenge for AI No.1
+# SystemVerilog Microarchitecture Challenge for AI No.2.
+Adding the Flow Control.

-This repository contains a challenge to any AI software that claims to generate Verilog code.
+This repository contains a new challenge to any AI software that claims to generate Verilog code.
 The challenge is based on a very typical scenario in an electronic company: an engineer has to write a pipelined block using a library of sub-blocks written by somebody else.
 Then this engineer has to